-Assumptions used in preparation of Estimates
+Assumptions used in preparation of estimates

-Other matters taken into consideration in the preparation of the Estimates 2019/2020 were:
+Other matters taken into consideration in the preparation of the estimates were:

-- An increase in Wages and Salaries of 3%

-- An inflation figure on other items of 1.8%

-- The trend in water sales over the previous 10 years has been analysed, and on this basis, sales have been budgeted on the average consumption of the past 5 years.
-The actual sales will be largely dependent on seasonal weather conditions and continued success of Council's Demand Management Strategy.
+- An increase in wages and salaries of 3% - The trend in water sales over the previous 10 years has been analysed, and on this basis, sales have been budgeted on the average consumption of the past 5 years.
+The actual sales will be largely

-- The level of Availability Charges, Water Tariffs and Miscellaneous Charges outlined in Section 12 of this Report for Urban and Non-Urban Section of the Fund has been utilised in the calculation of the estimated income for 2019/2020.

-- Tax equivalents, payment is included.
+- dependent on seasonal weather conditions and continued success of Council's Demand Management Strategy. - The level of availability charges, water tariffs and miscellaneous charges outlined in Section 12 of this report for Urban and Non-Urban section of the fund has been utilised in the calculation of the estimated income for 2020/2021. - > Tax equivalents, payment is included.